Lukman-01/Supply_Chain_dApp/README.md

 5. Note on Deletion:
    - Participants and products are not deleted, but can be disabled or made inactive in a real application.

-6. Conclusion:
-   - Summary of the data structures and functionality within the supply chain smart contract.